 \subsection{Proof strategy}

-Our proof is largely based on \cite{stoger2021small}, which deals with the case $E=0$, with a careful adjustment in handling the extra error caused by the noise matrix $E$.
+Our proof is based on \cite{stoger2021small}, which deals with the case $E=0$, with a careful adjustment in handling the extra error caused by the noise matrix $E$.
 In this section, we outline the proof strategy and explain our contribution in dealing with the issues of the presence of noise.
 The main strategy is to show a signal term converges to $\truX$ up to some error while a certain error term stays small.
 To make the above precise, we present the following decomposition of $\UUt$.

-\paragraph{Decomposition of $U_t$} Consider the matrix $V_{\truX}^\top U_t \in \R^{\trur\times r}$ and its singular value decomposition $V_{\truX}^\top U_t = V_t \Sigma_t W_t^\top$ with $W_t \in \R^{r\times \trur}$.
+\paragraph*{Decomposition of $U_t$} Consider the matrix $V_{\truX}^\top U_t \in \R^{\trur\times r}$ and its singular value decomposition $V_{\truX}^\top U_t = V_t \Sigma_t W_t^\top$ with $W_t \in \R^{r\times \trur}$.
 Also denote $W_{t,\perp}\in \R^{r\times (r-\trur)}$ as a matrix with orthnormal columns and is orthogonal to $W_t$.
 Then we may decompose $U_t$ into ``signal term'' and ``error term'':

-The above decomposition is introduced in \cite[Section 5.1]{stoger2021small} and may look technical at the first sight as it involves singular value decomposition.
+The above decomposition is introduced in \cite[Section 5.1]{stoger2021small} and may look technical at first sight as it involves singular value decomposition.
 A perhaps more natural way of decomposing $\UUt$ is to split it according to the column space of the ground truth $\truX$ as done in \cite{zhuo2021computational,ding2021rank}: $ \UUt = V_{\truX} V_{\truX}^\top \UUt + V_{\truX^\perp} V_{\truX^\perp}^\top \UUt.$ However, as we observed from the experiments (not shown here), with the small random initialization, though the signal term $V_{\truX}^\top \UUt$ does increase at a fast speed, the error term $V_{\truX^\perp}^\top \UUt$ could also increase and does not stay very small.
-Thus, with $2\trur$-RIP only, the analysis becomes difficult as $V_{\truX^\perp}^\top \UUt$ could be potentially high rank and large in nuclear norm.
+Thus, with $2\trur$-RIP only, the analysis becomes difficult as $V_{\truX^\perp}^\top \UUt$ could be potentially high rank and large in the nuclear norm.

-\paragraph{Critical quantities for the analysis} What kind of quantities shall we look at to analyze the convergence of $U_t U_t^\top $ to $\truX$?
-The most natural one perhaps is the distance measured by the Frobenius norm: